dialectic-design-org/hyperobjects-macos-docs/docs/Hyperobjects App.md

 It conforms to the [App](https://developer.apple.com/documentation/swiftui/app) protocol, implementing the `body` property to present a `Scene` with the various windows of the application.

+Currently it serves only two functions:
+- Maintain state
+- Present windows

+## State

-A `@StateObject` is used to maintain one central instance of `SceneManager`, to present the scene in the various windows of the application.
+A `@StateObject` maintains one central instance of [`SceneManager`](/docs/models/classes/SceneManager), to present the scene in the various windows of the application.

-The SceneManager takes as
+A `@StateObject` maintains an instance of [`RenderConfigurations`](/docs/models/classes/RenderConfigurations), which provides specific state which informs the renderer how to draw the picture.

-## Window configs
+## View configuration

+The HyperobjectsMacOSApp struct provides a body view whichs defines the main `WindowGroup` and a `Window` for each window as configured.
+See the documentation on [windows](/docs/windows) for further details.